 H2.
-Hearing on Final Reading Ordinance C36699 Hold adopting an interim official control; modifying Hearing/ section 17G.070.030 of the Spokane Municipal Close Code to authorize the inclusion of small-scale Hearing/ commercial establishments in Pass Upon planned developments.
-(Pending possible amendment to Roll Call be considered on June 16, 2025) (Council Vote Members Sponsors: Council Bingle
+Hearing on Final Reading Ordinance C36699 adopting an interim official control; modifying section 17G.070.030 of the Spokane Municipal Code to authorize the inclusion of small-scale commercial establishments in planned unit developments.
+(As amended on June 9, 2025) (Council Sponsors: Council Members Bingle and Navarrete).